We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - dealing with a chronic illness or death in the family

-Some family counselors offer home visits.
-These could provide families with more comfort than office-based sessions.
+Some family counselors offer home visits or online sessions.
+These could provide families with more comfort than office-based meetings.
 However, other families may prefer counseling outside of the home environment.

 There are several types of family counseling: